-Semana Santa celebrating holy week in Spain
+Semana Santa in Spain celebrating Easter and holy week in Spain

 Semana Santa in spain is a truly joyous occasion anyone who knows me knows that I don’t do ‘religion’ or church of any description.
 However, I have to say being in Spain for Holy Week (Semana Santa) has been moving and inspiring.
 Celebrations in Spain often take place over days and weeks depending on the festival.
 What does Semana mean in English?
 The translation of Semana is week and Santa is holy.